richeyward/richeyward.github.io/content/posts/digitron/mhrd/02-mhrd-basic-logic/index.md

  a.out -> out;
 ```

-This diagram has a NAND count of 6, but it can be reduced.
+This solution has a NAND count of 6.

 ### Solution 2

-This is more complicated to understand but bear with me.
-First gate takes both inputs, so it will only output `0` when both are true.
-Next two gates which are identical except checking on different inputs will output `1` except when its corresponding input is `1` and the other is `0`.
-Final NAND combines the outputs of both.
-It's hard to understand but this is a well regarded diagram, so we will use this instead.
+This approach is more efficient, using fewer parts, but it is slightly more difficult to understand.
+The first gate outputs `0` when both inputs are `1`, and the two subsequent
+gates handle the cases where one input is `1` and the other is `0`.
+The final NAND gate combines these outputs to produce the XOR result.

 ![XOR Diagram](xor%20diagram2.png)

+The wiring for this solution is as follows:

 ```matlab
 Inputs: in1, in2;